 - If you break the wages down into departments - let's say shipping - and there are only 2 people in that department, each knows the other's pay.
 Rolling the compensation up to a big enough number so individuals cannot calculate others' pay is the way to go.

 What questions do you have?
-Email firstname.lastname@example.org with your questions about the Great Game and opening the books.
+Email Kylie at firstname.lastname@example.org with your questions about the Great Game and opening the books.

 You asked and we've answered!
 In this blog series, our experienced Great Game coaches answer questions directly from the open-book community.
 These answers were compiled from members of the GGOB coaching network: Katie Davis, Jack O'Riley, Tom Strong, Anne-Claire Broughton, Bill Collier, and Ron Penney.